 When your child’s first tooth becomes visible, it is recommended that you schedule an appointment with the dentist.
 The dentist will want to ensure your mouth development is healthy so your teeth grow with no concerns.
 The dentist can also recommend advice and answer any of your questions.
 If your child experiences dental anxiety when it comes to visiting the dentist, help is here!

 Flossing is one of the healthier habits that you can adopt for your child.
 Start flossing when more than one tooth begins to form.
 The purpose of this is to avoid food debris becoming stuck inside their teeth.
 This can cause a build-up of plaque and potential tooth decay if it’s not dealt with.
+Read more here to learn why flossing is important.

 If your child is due for a check-up, we’d be more than happy to welcome you both.
 Contact us at Complete Family Dental here to get started!